-A copy of the Proof of Service of the Notice showing that the landlord served the Notice on the tenants by posting the Notice to the door of the rental unit.
+- A copy of an accounting ledger showing that on April 4, 2014, the tenants made a \$200.00 payment toward rental arrears; and - A copy of the Proof of Service of the Notice showing that the landlord served the Notice on the tenants by posting the Notice to the door of the rental unit.

-Section 90 of the Act provides that because the Notice was served by posting, the tenants are deemed to have received the Notice 3 days later on July 7, 2013.
+Section 90 of the Act provides that because the Notice was served by posting, the tenants are deemed to have received the Notice 3 days later on April 5, 2014.

-The Notice restates section 46(4) of the Act which provides that the tenant had five days to pay the rent in full or apply for Dispute Resolution.
+The Notice restates section 46(4) of the Act which provides that the tenants had five days to pay the rent in full or apply for Dispute Resolution.
 The tenants did not apply to dispute the Notice within five days from the date of service and the landlord alleged that the tenants did not pay the rental arrears.